Albany FireWolves Student-Athlete of the Week: Presented by Dave and Buster's - Albany: Chatham High School Varsity Baseball

 Albany FireWolves News Release

-ALBANY, NY - The Albany FireWolves are excited to name Chatham High School Varsity Baseball as this week's High School Student-Athletes of the Week presented by Dave & Buster's - Albany.
-Chatham High School Varsity Baseball have shown their commitment to athletics, to their community, and to working hard in the classroom.
+ALBANY, NY - The Albany FireWolves are excited to name Carlye Ana Boenau from La Salle Institute Women's Wrestling as this week's High School Student-Athlete of the Week presented by Dave & Buster's - Albany.
+Carlye Ana Boenau has shown her commitment to athletics, to her community, and to working hard in the classroom.

 Student-Athletes of the week will receive a prize pack courtesy of Dave & Buster's - Albany and tickets to an upcoming Albany FireWolves game.
-The Chatham High School Varsity Baseball team will be honored during the FireWolves' home game for their accomplishments on and off the field.
+Carlye Ana Boenau will be honored during the FireWolves' home game this Saturday, March 15 for her accomplishments on and off the field of play.

 To nominate student-athletes please fill out the form at this link: https://albanyfirewolves.com/high-school-student-athlete-of-the-week/

-The Chatham Panthers are one of the most successful programs in the Capital Region as they captured their third straight state title this past June.
-Along with their success on the field, the Panthers are winners in the community with the team volunteering throughout the year with baseball clinics, free lessons, Little League events, and community service.
-The team also helps coach, umpire and volunteer in other ways with the Chatham Little League.
-Additionally, they have been recognized by the Columbia County Board of Supervisors, Tri-City Valleycats and the New York Yankees for their work on and off the field.
-Chatham High School Varsity Baseball is full of scholar-athletes who represent their team, school and community with integrity and class.
+Boenau placed 5th in the Inauguaral NYSPHSAA Girls Wrestling State Tournament and was the Section 2 Champion.
+She is a 3x New York National Team Member and had a season record of 39 wins sand 5 losses.
+Boenau is a NYSPHSAA Scholar Athlete holding a 4.0 GPA.
+She plans to wrestle at the college level and will be majoring in chemistry with plans to attend medical school.
+She is active in the community as a Curby Training Center Youth Center Wrestling Coach and the founder of Morgan's Message at La Salle Institute.

-Congratulations to Chatham High School Varsity Baseball!
-The FireWolves wish them continued success in the classroom and on the field this sports season.
+Congratulations to Carlye Ana Boenaul!
+The FireWolves wish her continued success in the classroom and on the field of play in the future.
 The FireWolves and Dave & Buster's - Albany are proud to be a part of the Capital Region community and support youth and high school athletics throughout the area.
 More winners will be chosen each week during the high school season.

-The FireWolves next home game is on Saturday, March 15 at MVP Arena for Marvel Super Hero Night.
+Join the FireWolves for their next home game this Saturday, March 15 at MVP Arena against the Georgia Swarm for Marvel Super Hero Night.

+Get tickets now for Marvel Super Hero Night!
+The first 3,000 fans will receive a FireWolves themed Marvel comic book.
+UAlbany alumni and Tewaaraton winners Lyle Thompson and Miles Thompson will return to the Capital Region as they suit up for the Swarm in this exciting matchup.

 • Discuss this story on the National Lacrosse League message board...